What Does It Mean to Have High Blood Pressure?

 The ideal blood pressure measurement is 120/80 mm Hg and if either number is higher, then you have elevated or high blood pressure.

+So, what indicates high blood pressure?
 It all starts in the arteries and the heart.
 Having high blood pressure increases the workload of your entire cardiovascular system.
 The heart and arteries are not as efficient at circulating blood, meaning they constantly have to work harder to fulfill the same function.

-Plus, as blood flows through your arteries with a higher than normal amount of force, this causes damage overtime.
-This damage can lead to tiny tears in your arteries, as well as plaque build up, both of which can make your blood pressure even higher.
+Plus, as blood flows through your arteries with a higher-than-normal amount of force, this causes damage over time.
+This damage can lead to tiny tears in your arteries, as well as plaque buildup, both of which can make your blood pressure even higher.

 In addition to the serious toll it takes on your heart and arteries, high blood pressure can also contribute to vision loss, kidney disease or failure and stroke.